California wants to pay doctors more money to see Medicaid patients

 Health care providers have been clamoring for California’s Medicaid program, known as Medi-Cal, to pay them more.
 But California doesn’t have extra money thanks to back-to-back multibillion-dollar budget deficits.
 To pay doctors more, Newsom and the state Legislature chose to raise taxes — but not in the way you might think.

-Just about every state taxes things like hospitals, nursing homes and ambulances to help pay for their share of Medicaid.
+Just about every state taxes entities such as hospitals, nursing homes and ambulances to help pay for their share of Medicaid.
 Since 2005, California has taxed managed care organizations — the private companies that contract with the state to provide Medicaid benefits.

 But unlike with most taxes, the companies don’t have to pay all of it.
 The state pays most of it for them, then uses the money to trigger more federal payments for Medicaid.
 That means more money for everybody.

 Last year Newsom signed a law that greatly increased this tax.
 It means the state will get $19.4 billion through 2026.
-On Thursday the Legislature is scheduled to vote to increase it again, generating an estimated $1.5 billion more.
+On Thursday, the Legislature voted to increase it again, which will generate an estimated $1.5 billion more.

 “California is pulling every lever of government to increase access to affordable, high-quality health care across the state,” Newsom said in a statement to The Associated Press.